hzeig/Manchin-Chappelle-Sentiment-Analysis/README.md

 October 27th, 2021

 ### A comparison of reddit sentiments regarding the following recent controversies:
-- Joe Manchin's rejection of the climate bill proposed by Democrats in Congress
+- Joe Manchin's rejection of climate change mitigating strategies in the recent infrastructure bill proposed by Democrats in Congress
 - Dave Chapelle's trans-critical comments in his stand-up comedy special hosted on Netflix

 The purpose of this study is to investigate population sentiments of these controversies